-Obey God – the best path
+Obey God – the path to follow

 Obey god